Janice J Eisele Named Senior Vice President for Development at UMMS Foundation

 For immediate release: May 16, 2012

-Baltimore, Md.-- Janice J. Eisele has been appointed senior vice president for development at the University of Maryland Medical System Foundation (UMMSF).
-In this role, Eisele will have responsibility for strategic leadership and operational oversight of the Foundation, which generates private financial contributions for the University of Maryland Medical Center including the R Adams Cowley Shock Trauma Center, the Marlene and Stewart Greenebaum Cancer Center, the University of Maryland Children's Hospital, Kernan Hospital and University of Maryland Medical Center Midtown Campus.
+Baltimore — Janice J. Eisele has been appointed senior vice president for development at the University of Maryland Medical System Foundation (UMMSF).
+In this role, Eisele will have responsibility for strategic leadership and operational oversight of the Foundation, which generates private financial contributions for the University of Maryland Medical Center including the R Adams Cowley Shock Trauma Center, the Marlene and Stewart Greenebaum Cancer Center, the University of Maryland Children's Hospital, Kernan Hospital and Maryland General Health Systems.

 “Janice has a formidable track record spearheading philanthropic giving programs at academic medical centers,” says Robert A. Chrencik, president of the University of Maryland Medical System.
 “Janice will be an excellent ambassador to donors who provide critical financial support that enable us to continue providing world-class care to our patients.”